Feed

 Action is an abstraction for any type of information that can be made available in an Event.
 An action ranges from price actions, like price-bars and order-book snapshots, to social media content or images.

 There is no commonality between actions, and you can add any type of action you like to the platform.
-The only requirements is that they implement the empty interface Action.
+The only requirement is that an action implements the empty interface Action.
 It is up to the strategy to filter for the action types it is interested in.

 for (priceBar in event.actions.filterIsInstance<PriceBar>()) {